Beloved (1998 film): Plot

 When Halle failed to appear, Sethe ran off alone.
-She crossed paths with Amy Denver, a white girl who treated Sethe's injuries and delivered Sethe's child, whom Sethe named Denver after Amy.
+She crossed paths with Amy Denver, a white girl who treated her injuries and delivered her child, whom she named after her.
 Sethe eventually reached Baby Suggs' home, but her initial happiness was short-lived when Schoolteacher came to claim Sethe and her children.

 In desperation, Sethe slit her older daughter's throat, and attempted to kill her other children.
 Stamp Paid managed to stop her and the disgusted Schoolteacher departed.
-Sethe is detained for an unknown amount of time, and it is later revealed to Denver that she was saved from being hanged by an intervention from the Bodwins, a prominent Cincinnati family who knew Baby Suggs.
+Sethe is detained for an unknown amount of time, and it is later revealed she was saved from hanging by the prominent Cincinnati family the Bodwins, who knew Baby Suggs.

-Paul D., horrified by the revelation and suddenly understanding the origin of the poltergeist, confronts Sethe.
-Sethe justifies her decision without apology, claiming that her children would be better off dead than enslaved.
+Paul D, horrified by the revelation and suddenly understanding the origin of the poltergeist, confronts Sethe.
+She unapologetically justifies herself, insisting her children are better off dead than enslaved.
 Paul D. departs shortly thereafter in protest.
-After Paul D.'s departure, Sethe realizes that Beloved is the reincarnation of her dead daughter.
-Feeling elated yet guilty, Sethe spoils Beloved with elaborate gifts while neglecting Denver.
+Afterwards, Sethe realizes that Beloved is the reincarnation of her dead daughter.

+Elated yet guilty, Sethe spoils Beloved with elaborate gifts while neglecting Denver.
 Beloved soon throws a destructive tantrum and her malevolent presence causes living conditions in the house to deteriorate.
 The women live in squalor and Sethe is unable to work, having become physically and mentally drained by Beloved's parasitic nature.
-Denver becomes depressed yet, being inspired by a memory of her grandmother's confidence in her, she eventually musters the courage to leave the house and seek employment.
+Denver becomes depressed yet, inspired by a memory of her grandmother's confidence in her, she musters the courage to seek employment.

-After Denver finds employment with the Bodwins, women from the local church visit Sethe's house at the request of her new co-worker to perform an exorcism.
-Their motive for doing so is partly tempered with guilt; years before, they failed to warn Sethe of Schoolteacher's impending arrival.
-The women from the church comfort the family, and they are praying and singing loudly when Denver's new employer arrives to pick her up for work.
-Sethe sees him and, reminded of Schoolteacher's arrival, tries to attack him with an icepick, but is subdued by Denver and the women.
+Once Denver gets work with the Bodwins, women from the local church visit Sethe's to perform an exorcism.
+They do this partly from guilt; years before, they hadn't warned Sethe of Schoolteacher's impending arrival.
+They are comforting the family, praying and singing loudly when Denver's new employer arrives to pick her up for work.
+Sethe sees him and, reminded of Schoolteacher's arrival, attacks him with an icepick, but is subdued by Denver and the women.
 During the commotion, Beloved disappears completely and Sethe, freed from Beloved's grip, becomes permanently bedridden.

-Some months later, Paul D. encounters Denver at the marketplace.
-He notices she has transformed into a confident and mature young woman.
-When Paul D. later arrives at Sethe's house, he finds her suffering from a deep malaise.
+Some months later, Paul D encounters Denver at the marketplace.
+She has become a confident and mature young woman.
+Arriving at Sethe's he finds her suffering from a deep malaise.
 He assures Sethe that he and Denver will now take care of her.
-Sethe tells him that she doesn't see the point, as Beloved, her "best thing", is gone.
-Paul D. disagrees, telling Sethe that she herself is her own best thing.
+She tells him she doesn't see the point, as Beloved, her "best thing", is gone.
+Paul D disagrees, telling Sethe that she herself is her own best thing.